Dynamic EFI

 To

-change from a MAF TPI set up to an EBL Flash ECM requires a few
+change from a MAF TPI set up to an EBL Flash-II ECM requires a few

 changes.
 There are some ECM harness connector pins that need to be